Faith Based Alcohol Rehab

 Faith And Alcohol Abuse

 Over 22 million Americans battle an addiction daily.
-Binge drinking and heavy alcohol use is a problem that affects over 25% of adults in the states.
-It also influences the lives of countless spiritual people.
-According to Pew Research, 13% of adults who attend religious services in the U.S. partake in binge drinking.
-In 2015 nearly 80% of Americans identified as spiritual, meaning that millions of spiritual people are drinking two or more times the amount of alcohol recommended by medical professionals.
+Binge drinking and heavy alcohol use is a problem that affects over 25% of adults in the states including countless spiritual people.
+According to Pew Research, 13% of adults who attend religious services in the US partake in binge drinking.
+In 2015 nearly 80% of Americans identified as spiritual, meaning that millions of spiritual people are drinking 2 or more times the amount of alcohol recommended by medical professionals.

 A Spiritual Foundation For Alcohol Addiction Recovery

-If not addressed the alcohol abuse will increase the likelihood an individual will die from:
+If not addressed, the alcohol use disorder will increase the likelihood an individual will die from:

 - A motor vehicle crash